Persian Ironwood tree identification

-The Persian Ironwood is a small deciduous tree native to northern Iran.
+The Persian Ironwood Parrotia persica is a small deciduous tree native to northern Iran.
 It is a member of the Witch-hazel family.
 It was introduced to Britain in 1841.
 Its wood is extremely hard, hence the name ironwood.
-It has red flowers which appear before the leaves in late winter and the leaves turn bright red in autumn.
+Persian Ironwood tree identification – glossy, wavy-edged leaves turning red in autumn, red flowers in winter with no petals, flaking bark.
 It is frequently found in parks and collections, often as a large shrub, selected for its superb autumn colours.

 The Witch-hazel family includes the Sweet Gum and the Persian Ironwood as well as five Witch-hazels – three from North America, one from Japan and one from China.
 Witch-hazels are popular in Britain for their winter flowers and autumn foliage and a large number of cultivated varieties have been produced, many based on crosses between the Japanese and Chinese species.